df8819/PixelReader7/README.md

 3. **Select Area**: Click 'Select Area' to visually choose your region.
 4. **Read Area**: Click 'Read Area' to extract text from the area.
 5. **Save Text**: A new window will pop up with your extracted text.
 Copy from it or click 'Save Text' insta save in root folder.
+6. **Open .txt**: Click 'Extracted.txt' to open the text dump file that was created.
+Everything will the thrown into this file.
+No over-write.
+Just endless pasting.

 ## 🛠 Requirements
 - [Tesseract](https://github.com/UB-Mannheim/tesseract/wiki) _(Mandatory for running on Windows.
 There are many other libraries for GNU/Linux distros)_